How to Plant, Grow, and Care for Pussy Willows

 For larger plants, transplant them into the soil so that their roots can continue to spread.
 This will ensure the best likelihood of a healthy plant.

 It’s possible to train pussy willows to grow as bonsai, but they rarely last as long as other miniaturized plants.
-You can encourage healthy bonsai growth by regularly trimming your plants and using a pot which is wider than the top of your desired plant size.
+You can encourage healthy bonsai growth by regularly trimming your plants and using a pot that is wider than the top of your desired plant size.
 But, Salix bonsai can be tricky to maintain, so I do not recommend them for beginners.

 Pussy willows are a resilient plant, even in growing environments which seem hostile.
 That said, there are still a few things to watch out for when growing these plants.
 Whether you’re encouraging shrubby, low growth or trying to develop a tree, here are a few issues you might encounter.